Knowledge policy

+History

 From a technological perspective, Thomas Jefferson (1816) noted that laws and institutions must keep pace with the progress of the human mind.
 Institutions must advance as new discoveries are made, new truths are discovered, and as opinions and circumstances change.
 Fast-forwarding to the late 20th century, Martin (1985) stated that any society with a high level of automation must frame its laws and safeguards so that computers can police other computers.
 Tim Berners-Lee (2000) noted that both policy and technology must be designed with an understanding of the implications of each other.
 Finally, Sparr (2001) points out that rules will emerge in cyberspace because even on the frontier, pioneers need property rights, standards, and rules of fair play to protect them from pirates.
 Government is the only entity that can enforce such rules, but they could be developed by others.

 From a rate of change point of view, McGee and Prusak (1993) note that when an organization changes its culture, information policies are among the last thing to change.
 From a market perspective, Martin (1996) points out that although cyberspace mechanisms change very rapidly, laws change very slowly, and that some businesses will use this gap for competitive advantage.
 Similarly, Sparr (2001) discerned that governments have the interest and means to govern new areas of technology, but that past laws generally do not yet cover these emerging technologies and new laws take time to create.